 COURSES TAUGHT AT THE UNIVERSITY OF FLORIDA

 I teach upper-division 3000- and 4000-level undergraduate courses and graduate seminars at the University of Florida.
 The syllabi provided here are meant to serve students and communities of scholars.
 Syllabi change every year as I develop as a teacher; I make adjustments to assignments, readings, and approaches to scholarship using suggestions made by students, personal reflection, and advice from peers.
 If you have questions or suggestions about the material or pedagogical approaches, please contact me.
-You can see how students at UF have evaluated my teaching on UF's page for public results of faculty course evaluation.
+You can see how students at UF have evaluated my teaching on UF's current page for public results of faculty course evaluation or UF's former pre-2019 page for public results of faculty course evaluation.

 ENL3122: "The British Novel: 19th Century" – 1 section each Spring (2019, 2020)